DIY Workshop: Martin Guitar Kit Build (Part Two)

-For the first part of our Martin kit build last month, I created a body former for the sides of my 000 and started gluing the heel and tail blocks in place, and now it’s time to get things looking a bit more guitar-like.
+For the first part of our Martin kit build, I created a body former for the sides of my 000 and started gluing the heel and tail blocks in place, and now it’s time to get things looking a bit more guitar-like.

 Now, one thing I’ve learned the hard way in my time building and repairing instruments is the absolute necessity of keeping things square and centred.
 This is especially true of the heel block, and if you allow it to become tilted or twisted, setting the neck angle and even ending up with a playable guitar will be that much harder.